bitnami/vulndb/README.md

 # The Bitnami Vulnerability Database

-> [!CAUTION]
-> ALPHA: We continue evolving this repository to be adopted by the most popular vulnerability scanners.
-This repository would have to break changes during this stage.

 This repository contains the data and configuration provided by [Bitnami](https://bitnami.com) to generate its vulnerability database.

 Please note that this database is populated with information from the year 2020 onwards.